L1b3rtyy/safe-timelock-contract/README.md

 The deployment scripts will log to the console the deployed contract addresses

 (Use ```--network hardhat``` to test first and avoid wasting gas)

+### Setup secrets.json

+The scripts load sensitive data from a file secrets.json in the same folder.
+It should contain:
+{
+  "safeAddress"                 // Mandatory  Address of the Safe wallet "proxyAddress"                // Optional   Address of the proxy once deployed, used for upgrades "providerURL"                 // Mandatory  Full URL with API key of the web3 provider, e.g. Infura "deployerWalletPrivateKey"    // Mandatory  Private of the account making the deployment and paying for gas "etherscanAPIkey"             // Optional   Etherscan API key used for contract verification }

 ### Non upgradable